ScriptKitty10/AmadorUAVs-2024/README.md

   input should be .txt

-# Question 2: flightfix.py
+# Problem 2: flightfix.py
   Usage: python flightfix.py <input_file>
   input should be .txt

-# Question 3: detect.py
+# Problem 3: detect.py
   Usage: python detect.py <input_file>
   input should be a .png image or a directory of images

-# Question 4: mavlink.py
+# Problem 4: mavlink.py
   Run on a simulator like Gazebo